Board of Trustees

 Our Board of Trustees determines the substantive areas and geographic focus of the foundation's grant making.
 Within the budget approved by the board, the foundation makes about 1,400 grants throughout the year.
 The board has delegated authority for approving these grants to the president and senior staff.
 However, all trustees serve on one of the board's three program committees, which help design program strategy.
 Membership on the committees rotates so that trustees serving 12 years become steeped in the work of all three program areas and contribute to their development and assessment.
 The trustees review approved grants at their regular board meetings, which take place three times a year.
 At those meetings, and during annual board visits to grantees worldwide, trustees meet grant recipients and learn about their work.

 The Ford Foundation places high value on the independence of our board members.
-We require that a majority of our trustees be independent, that all trustees serving on the Audit and Membership (nominating) committees be independent, and that trustees on the Audit Committee satisfy additional standards of independence.
-When the staff proposes that the foundation fund an organization with which a trustee is affiliated as an employee, officer or trustee, that grant must be reviewed and approved by the Audit Committee.
+We require that a majority of our trustees be independent, that all trustees serving on the Audit Committee and the Nominating and Governance Committee be independent, and that trustees on the Audit Committee satisfy additional standards of independence.
+When the staff proposes that the foundation fund an organization with which a trustee, or the spouse, domestic partner or child of a trustee, is affiliated as an officer, director, trustee or employee, that grant must be reviewed and approved by the Audit Committee.
 The grant action document—which is reviewed and approved by management before submission to the Audit Committee—discloses the nature of the trustee affiliation and confirms that the trustee played no role in the initiation or negotiation of the grant.

 Learn more about the foundation's governance policies.